bishoyAtif/cs-notes/docker.md

 ### Networking between containers

-- Communication between containers should be done through the container name not ip "because ip can be changed as the container can be closed or removed".
+- Communication between containers should be done through the container name not ip "because ip can be changed as the container can be stopped or removed".
+- This feature can be implemented by linking two containers together using ```--link <anotherContainer>``` flag when creating the container.
+But it's now **deprecated**.
-- docker provides DNS support within all the containers in a new-made network so you can message other containers with their container name only like localhost.
+- You can also implement this feature "DNS support and calling the containers by their name" by making a **new network** and connect all the containers to it so you can message other containers with their container name only like localhost.
 - ```docker network ls``` shows available docker networks.
 - ```docker network create <networkName>``` creates a new network.
 - ```docker network inspect <network>``` shows info about a specific network "containers in this netowrk, ip adresses and more".
 - ```docker network connecct <network> <container>``` add a container to a specific network.
 - ```docker network disconnect <network> <container>``` remove a container from a specific network.
+- ```docker container run --network <network>``` adds the container to a specific network.

+## Docker Volumes
+- Volumes or data volumes is a way for us to create a place in the host machine where we can write files so they are persisted.
+Typically we would want to store things like log files, JSON files and perhaps even databases (SQLite ) on a volume to be available even the container is removed or recreated.
+- ```docker volume create <name of volume>``` this command creates a new volume.
+- ```docker volume ls``` lists all the volumes on the local.
+- ```docker volume prune``` removes all the volumes that aren't used be any containers.
+- ```docker volume rm <name of volume>``` removes a specific volume.
+- ```docker volume inspect <name of volume>``` gets info about this volume "the place to store data and more".
+- ```docker container run -v <volumeName:/path/to/container/target/directory>``` creates or attaches a container to a local volume.
+- ```docker container run -v </path/from/the/host:/path/to/container/target/directory>``` binds a directory from the local to a specific container directory "overwrite a directory in the container with a directory in the local".
+It simply mounts a host directory to a directory with the same name in the container.

 ## Docker Images